DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 The description contains any selected sub-category and further details.

-If the sub-category contains further details it will have a colon at the end.
-If it doesn’t it will have a full stop.
+If the sub-category contains further details it has a colon at the end.
+If it doesn’t it has a full stop.

 After the user selects ‘send feedback and reject application’ the feedback is sent to the candidate and the user is taken to the feedback page.

 ### Keeping ‘course full’ as a reason for rejection

-We considered moving ‘course full’ to the same level as ‘make offer’ and ‘reject application’.
+We considered moving ‘course full’ to being a choice alongside ‘make offer’ and ‘reject application’.

-But we decided not to do that because:
+We decided not to do that because:

-- we have a worry that some users might use it as a way to keep places for better candidates
+- we are concerned that some users might use it as a way to keep places for better candidates
-- we’d have to mark it as ‘application withdrawn’ when we think this is something triggered by candidates
+- we’d have to mark the application as ‘withdrawn’, which is currently something triggered by candidates

-If anything, we’d let training providers withdraw their course or mark it as full.
-But this might be better off as a feature of Publish teacher training courses.
+We may consider letting training providers withdraw their course or mark it as full within our service.
+But this might be better left as a feature of the ‘Publish teacher training courses’ service.

 ## Future considerations

 In future we’ll consider:

 - notifying DfE about candidates with safeguarding issues, in case they need to be prevented from proceeding with other training providers
-- adding ‘knowledge of primary’ as a reason when a candidate applies to a primary course
+- adding ‘knowledge of primary teaching’ as a reason when a candidate applies to a primary course
 - whether ‘visa sponsorship’ should only be shown for candidates without British nationality